 ** Championship Category: competitors do not register to enter Championship.
 They first enter the Open category and the judges advance the top five players into championship for finals.

-Some contest preliminaries start on Friday however the bulk of them run Saturday afternoon and the finals run Saturday afternoon.
+Some contest preliminaries start on Friday however the bulk of them run Saturday morning and the finals run Saturday afternoon.

 |Championship||Open 1||Open 2||Senior|